Meet the Dorm Heads

 Harman Hall | Mark Zunino

-Mr. Zunino has worked at Loomis Chaffee for 14 years, has lived in Harman for the last three years, and was an affiliate in Taylor Hall for four years before that.
-This will be his first year as dorm head of Harman, where he lives with his wife, Rachel; their daughter, Michela, and son, Alex ’20; and the family’s 9-year old beagle, Lulu.
+Mr. Zunino has worked at Loomis Chaffee for 15 years, has lived in Harman for the last four years, and was an affiliate in Taylor Hall for four years before that.
+This will be his second year as dorm head of Harman, where he lives with his wife, Rachel; their daughter, Michela, and son, Alex ’20; and the family’s 10-year old beagle, Lulu.
 Mr. “Z” teaches drawing, painting, printmaking and the college-level seminar in the Visual Arts in the Art Department, and he is the director of the Adolf Dehn Visiting Artist Program.

 “I am greatly looking forward to my role as dorm head of Harman Hall because I feel like it is my opportunity to leave an indelible mark on a wide and diverse group of students who come to Loomis Chaffee with a desire to learn and to experience the richness of boarding school life.
 I see LC as a great place to learn, play, and grow, and in my time in the dorm I have witnessed how dorm life shapes the way that young people bring all those experiences together to develop into the upperclassmen of tomorrow.
 First and foremost, I want Harman to be a place where each resident feels like they belong and where they can bring their rich and diverse life experiences and define the kind of community they want to live in.”